bkoz/3d-image-classification/README.md

 oc new-project ml-mon
 ```

-2) Using the Openshift console, install the Seldon Core, Prometheus and Grafana community operators
-from OperatorHub in the `ml-mon` namespace.
+2) Using the Openshift console UI, install an instance the following community operators from OperatorHub into the `ml-mon`.

+- OpenDataHub
+  - JupyterHub, S3, ODH Dashboard
+- Seldon Core (`openshift-operators` namespace)
+- Prometheus
+- Grafana

 3) Create an instance of Prometheus and Grafana in the `ml-mon` namespace.

+Expected Output
 ```
 oc get pods -n ml-mon -w
 ```